- See Key Performance Indicators »

 Target #3: Create, or retain, 400 construction jobs annually through the Project Development and Commercial Finance programs.

-Analysis of results and challenges: AIDEA uses job creation as one the measures of its success, and considers it important to distinguish permanent jobs from construction jobs.
-Construction jobs are temporary in nature, but are important to factor into the measurement of economic growth.
-Despite the fact that Alaska's economy was sluggish throughout FY 2013, AIDEA's development projects and financing of commercial ventures created, or retained, 297 construction jobs.
+Analysis of results and challenges: AIDEA uses job creation as one of the measures of its success, and considers it important to distinguish permanent jobs from construction jobs.
+Construction jobs may be short term by nature, but they are an important factor in the measurement of economic growth.
+AIDEA includes both pre-construction and construction jobs into this category.
+Pre-construction jobs include activities such as design, engineering, and permitting.
+In FY2016, AIDEA had more large projects worked than in most prior years, requiring more pre-construction jobs than historically generated.
+During FY2014, AIDEA project activity resulted in the creation of 1,962 construction jobs.

 |A2: Core Service - Sustainable Energy|